Skip to content

 When will my child sit their 10+ exam?

-- The exam is normally taken midway through Year 5 (around January time), when children are aged 9 or 10, for entry the following September.
+The exam is normally taken midway through Year 5, around January.
+Children are 9 or 10 years old, preparing for entry the next September.

 English